peterhinch/micropython-micro-gui/README.md

     * `bdcolor=None` Border color.
 As per above except that if `False` is passed, no border is displayed.
 This clears a previously drawn border.
  Returns the current text string.
- 2. `show` No args.
-(Re)draws the label.
-Primarily for internal use by GUI.

 If populating a label would cause it to extend beyond the screen boundary a warning is printed at the console.
 The label may appear at an unexpected place.